bogiahatay/OGVKit/README.md

-# This is custom play ogg background
+# This is custom play ogg background by Ha Pro
 Lightweight iOS media player widget for free Ogg Theora/Vorbis and WebM VP8/VP9 codecs.

 Currently provides a basic high-level player widget (OGVPlayerView) that can stream